bobbyc/CloudFormation/README.md

 ## CloudFormation Templates for SecureCloud Agent ##

-Here are AWS CloudFormation templates for TrendMicro SecureCloud agents.
+These are AWS CloudFormation templates for TrendMicro SecureCloud 3.5 agents.
 You can use these templates in [AWS CloudFormation](http://aws.amazon.com/cloudformation/) to automatically launch an ebs data disk encrypted instance on AWS.
 The disk encryption key is managed by TrendMicro SecureCloud **K**ey **M**anagement **S**erver.

 ### Prerequisites ###

-- SecureCloud [KMS](https://console.securecloud.com) login account with valid seats.
+- [SecureCloud KMS](https://console.securecloud.com) login account with valid seats.
 (1 seat for 1 encryption disk)
 - An AWS EC2 account that CloudFormation service and EC2 service are enabled.

 ### Usage ###